XOXO: Love & Forgiveness

 Phone Booths - Pick up a phone and have a conversation with someone you know or a potential new friend.

-Art Making Station - Use provided materials to create a paper box to give to someone else.
+Art Making Station - Use provided materials to create a craft to give to someone else.